Shepherds-Scribes/william-perkins/markdown/golden-chain/revised/8-concerning-persons-godhead.md

 > Philippians 2:6
 > Who being in the form of God, thought it no robbery to be equal with God.

-For this cause also he is "the WORD of the Father," not a vanishing, but essential word, because as a word is, as it were, begotten of the mind, so is the Son begotten of the Father; and also, because he bringeth glad tidings from the bosom of his Father. \[See\] Nazianzen in his *Oration of the Son,* and Basil in his preface before John's Gospel.
+For this cause also he is "the Word of the Father," not a vanishing, but essential word, because as a word is, as it were, begotten of the mind, so is the Son begotten of the Father; and also, because he bringeth glad tidings from the bosom of his Father.
+See Nazianzen in his *Oration of the Son,* and Basil in his preface before John's Gospel.

 The property of the Son is to be begotten.